async-profiler/async-profiler/README.md

 * `start` - starts profiling in semi-automatic mode, i.e. profiler will run until `stop` command is explicitly called.

+* `resume` - starts or resumes earlier profiling session that has been stopped.
+All the collected data remains valid.
+The profiling options are not preserved between sessions, and should be specified again.

 * `stop` - stops profiling and prints the report.

 * `status` - prints profiling status: whether profiler is active and